What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 I don’t really love-love that it’s called clean eating, because it sounds a little like there’s dirty eating.

 But because I believe in balance and guilt-free eating, always, I don’t want to throw a list of hard and fast rules at you here.
-Instead, these are 6 simple guidelines for eating a wholesome, unprocessed diet.
+Instead, these are 6 simple guidelines for eating a balanced diet to nourish both your body and your soul.

 I cannot guarantee that you will see the same benefits, because no two bodies are alike.
-But I really suggest to give it a go for at least 8-12 weeks if you feel like you could use a wellness boost.
+But I really suggest to give it a go for at least 8-12 weeks if you feel out of tune with yourself.

 1. cook your own food